icons / menu

 icons / angleLeft News

-New rules have gone into effect from 1 February for anyone seeking to purchase or use alkyl nitrites, commonly known as ‘amyl’ or ‘poppers’.
+New rules have gone into effect from 1 February 2023 for anyone seeking to purchase or use alkyl nitrites, commonly known as ‘amyl’ or ‘poppers’.
+Find out what you need to know to stay safe when using and buying.

 There has been a lot of media summarising what’s happened since the Therapeutic Goods Administration’s (TGA) community consultations and subsequent decision last year.
 Still, many in the community are unclear about what’s actually going to change.